|

 102.

-Dieter moved to a location behind Hitler's desk and squeezed Xanax.
+Dieter moved behind Hitler's desk and sat down in the Fuhrer's

 Hitler reanimated.